Mohameedshawky/Todo-list-app/README.md

 - **`todos_function.py`**: Contains the functions for managing to-do items.
 - **`storage.txt`**: A text file used for storing the to-do list data.

+## Features

+- **Add To-Do Items**: Allows users to add new items to their to-do list.
+Duplicate items are detected and not added again.
+- **Show To-Do Items**: Displays all current to-do items with their indices and the number of remaining todos.
+- **Edit To-Do Items**: Lets users edit an existing to-do item by selecting its index and providing a new value.
+- **Complete To-Do Items**: Marks a to-do item as complete by removing it from the list.
+- **Reset To-Do List**: Clears all items from the to-do list after user confirmation.
+- **Persistent Storage**: Uses a text file (`storage.txt`) to save and load the list of to-dos, ensuring data is preserved between sessions.

 ## Functions

 ### `get_user_action()`